CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 PROJECT DESCRIPTION: Snake Master (the snake game)

+Compilation and execution instructions:
+Download the zip file of the game, open the file and download it onto your computer.
+Next save it all into a single directory and start the compilation.
+Compile the files by executing the command : make compile

 Starting the game:
 start the game with ./snake after compiling and linking the files using "make compile"

 Playing the Game:
 Enter your name (without spaces)